jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Nightwalker.md

 RacialMods: +8 Stealth in dim light and darkness
 Languages: Abyssal, Common, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Fear Gaze (Su): >
-SpecialAbilities: Fear Gaze (Su) Cower in fear for 1 round, 30 feet, Will DC 25 negates.
+    Cower in fear for 1 round, 30 feet, Will DC 25 negates.
 This is a mind-affecting fear effect.
 The save DC is Charisma-based.
+  Swift Sundering (Su): >
-Swift Sundering (Su) A nightwalker can make a sunder attempt as a swift action with one of its claws.
+    A nightwalker can make a sunder attempt as a swift action with one of its claws.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: